jjchee/feathers-hooks-rediscache/README.md

 '/articles/article?markdown=true' // variant
 ```
 #### Clearing cache
-These are all listed in a redis list under `group-articles` and can be busted by calling `/cache/clear/group/article` or `/cache/clear/group/articles` it does not matter.
-All urls keys will be purged.

 You can also purge single cached paths as by doing GET requests on
 ```js
 '/cache/clear/single/articles'